spanner888/CamScripts/README_outline.md

 * postprocess Job to create and save gcode

-All of the ToolBits were created and added to the Library shown in the left hand image below by `CamLibTbAddExample.FCMacro` and every item in the right hand image was created by `CamFullProcessExample.FcMacro`.
+All of the ToolBits were created and added to the Library shown in the left hand image below by `CamTbAddExample.FCMacro` and every item in the right hand image was created by `CamFullProcessExample.FcMacro`.
 An extensive number of properties were also set.

 ++anotyher file???
 +++++++ the TB bulk creation is highly usefull in creating {??or importing??} TB and with a bit of community testing & refinement be ready for serious use.
 This tool only requires you to specify the tool or range of tool properties you need and any naming rules.
 There are a lot of settings, so this needs care and it would be safer to create and activate a test CAM Tool Table in your current Library before executing this script.